 Ideas for Using our Stations of the Cross Coloring Posters

-This is our second year using coloring posters for Lent, and we continue to be excited to see how churches, schools, and other communities decide to use our coloring posters.
+We love seeing how churches, schools, and other communities decide to use our coloring posters.
 Below are just a few ideas for how you might be able to incorporate our Stations of the Cross coloring posters into your programs or communities:

 - Children’s Ministry: Find ways to incorporate the posters into your Sunday morning programs for children (whether that’s during Sunday School or during another time)